goto-eof/europea-library-server/README.md

 - PostgreSQL
 - Docker

+## External services

+- Google Books API

 ## DB schema

 ![db_schema](images/db_schema.png)

 ## Changes log

+- 2023-03-20
+    - refactor of the indexer and cataloguer job (for the first step I moved the business logic in the processor as should be done)
+    - added the language, num_pages, average_rating and number of raters columns
+    - changed column names sbn and isbn to isbn10 and isbn13
+    - integration with Google Books API -> now Europea Library downloads book's information from web
+    - removed openlibrary.org client (obsolete)
 - 2023-03-19 - added Feign (login to openlibrary.org) and implemented .epub meta-data extractor.
 - 2023-03-18 - indexer job now restores the relationship between file system item and meta info record.
 - 2023-03-16 - finished CRUD implementation of Book info module and fixed the db schema.